About Aptus Treatment Centre

 Aptus supports children (from the age of 4), teens and adults with developmental disabilities including:

 - 28% other pervasive forms of developmental delay such as Down Syndrome or Cerebral Palsy

 - 3% Brain injury

 - 25% have more than one developmental disability

 In terms of mental health disorders:

 - Over a third of people Aptus supports have anxiety disorder

-- Over half have conditions such as schizophrenia, obsessive compulsive disorder, attention deficit disorder or depression20% have seizures
+- Over half have conditions such as schizophrenia, obsessive compulsive disorder, attention deficit disorder or depression

 - 25% are non verbal